How to Select the Best Project Management Methodology for Your Business?

 Kanban Methodology

-Another Agile style that emphasises visualising work and sustaining a constant workflow is Kanban.
+Another Agile style that emphasizes visualizing work and sustaining a constant workflow is Kanban.
 For projects with continual, unpredictable workloads, it is very useful.

 The Decision-Making Process